 Head Start provides comprehensive early learning services to children and families who are most at risk of academic failure.
 Federal and state funding supports this program in Pennsylvania.
-In addition to educational programming, Head Start offers health/nutrition
+In addition to educational programming, Head Start offers health/nutrition services, social service support to families, and a strong parent/family involvement component.

-Eligible children are age 3- to 5-years, living in families earning up to 100 percent of the federal poverty level (\$25,750 for a family of four), identified as foster children, or live in families experiencing homelessness.
+Eligible children are age 3- to 5-years, living in families earning up to 100 percent of the federal poverty level (\$26,200 for a family of four), identified as foster children, or live in families experiencing homelessness.
 Up to 10 percent of enrollment slots can be used to support at-risk children whose families exceed the income guidelines.
-In 2018-19, there were 7,192 children served in state-funded Head Start in 51 counties, by 41 lead agencies.
+In 2019-20, there were 7,790 children served in state-funded Head Start in 52 counties, by 41 lead agencies.

 Providers were permitted to use grant funds for the design and maintenance of a quality curriculum for students, for student transportation, for staff professional development, and for appropriate meals and snacks for students.
 Head Start Supplemental Assistance Program design must follow the federally approved program models and includes both classroom and home visiting models.
 Each grantee offers the model that best meets their local community need.
-See Appendix B for the 2018-19 Head Start Supplemental Assistance Program continuation application and Appendix G for details on applicants.
+See Appendix C for the 2019-20 Head Start Supplemental Assistance Program continuation grant application, Appendix D for the Head Start Supplemental Assistance Program Erie county specific grant application, and Appendices I and J for details on applicants.